SWOT-Confluence/overwrite/README.md

 # setup

 ## store.py
 `store.py` contains example usage and can be executed.
 Before executing the file you will need to fill out lines 228-233 to match your specific execution of `store.py`.
+Or include the data found at those lines in a script of your own.

 The following is required:
 - author (your name)